Skip to main content

 Section III: Ethical Issues

-The REB must review all study-related materials that will be given to subjects, including advertisements or letters regarding recruitment.
-Note that no specific dollar amount of payments to subjects should be listed in the advertisement.
+The REB must review all study-related materials that will be given to participants, including advertisements or letters regarding recruitment.
+Note that no specific dollar amount of payments to participants should be listed in the advertisement.
+You may say “compensation for your time and travel will be provided” (if applicable).

 Finder’s Fees include money or other reward given to a physician (or group of physicians, or other health care providers) in payment for identifying or recruiting a patient into a study or a trial.
 Finder’s fees are prohibited.
 For more information the University of Toronto Policy on finder’s fees can be found here.